 The book is organised around three sets of relations that await further unpacking in theory as well as practice: that between cities and other institutions in the national constitutional architecture; that between cities and their inhabitants; and that between cities and international organisations.
 The contributions to this book show the marked diversity in the role and powers available to cities in Europe and beyond, and identify principles and approaches to help stipulate new ways of thinking about the legal role and relevance of cities going forward.

 Ernst Hirsch Ballin is distinguished university professor at Tilburg University and vice-dean for research of Tilburg Law School.
 Gerhard van der Schyff is associate professor at Tilburg Law School, Department of Public Law and Governance.
-Maarten Stremler is lecturer at Maastricht University, Faculty of Law, Department of Public Law.
+Maarten Stremler is assistant professor at Maastricht University, Faculty of Law, Department of Public Law.
 Maartje De Visser is associate professor at SMU School of Law, Singapore.

 Specific to this volume in the Series: